Sachin & Binny Bansal: The men that brought supermarts on your finger tips

 “To SHOP is human, to shop online is DIVINE !!”
 Flip Quote

-Back in 2007, when Flipkart was launched, Indian e-commerce industry was taking its beginner steps.
-The company is registered in Singapore, but their headquarters are in the city of Bangalore, India.
-Flipkart, a company which started with a mere investment of Rs.
+Back in 2007, when Flipkart was launched, the Indian e-commerce industry was taking its beginner steps.
+The company is registered in Singapore, but its headquarters are in the city of Bangalore, India.
+Flipkart, a company that started with a mere investment of Rs.
 4, 00,000 to develop its website, has undoubtedly grown up to be one of the biggest e-commerce players in the Indian peninsula.
-In this fast pacing world, shortage of time is big crisis and acts as a big push for consumers to shop online.
-In this article, we will venture into how the company grew in such a short span of time.
+In this fast pacing world, a shortage of time is a big crisis and acts as a big push for consumers to shop online.
+In this article, we will venture into how the company grew in such a short period.

 Flipkart has had a long road over the years, full of ups and downs.
 What started as an online bookstore from a two-bedroom apartment in Koramangala, Bengaluru in 2007 has today grown into one of the biggest companies in India, and an incredible example of the success potential for Indian startups.
 Founders Sachin Bansal and Binny Bansal (not related) have become celebrities in their own right, setting examples for other aspiring entrepreneurs to aim for.